dyreschlock/schlock-bot/README.md

 ## Twitch Commands

-The following are commands that should work on Twitter.
+The following are commands that should work in Twitch.

 **Points management** - Manage that points you current have in Schlock Bot.